 “I started working for my dad for a few summers installing carpeting.
 Then one day on the job, I literally asked myself… is this what I want to keep doing for the rest of my life?.
 That was the most important moment of my life.
 In that moment, the decision I made, changed my life.
 Fast forward 3 years, King of Maids did over $5,000,000 in revenue which eventually led to the start of BookingKoala.

-“I called one of my good friends, and asked him if he’d like to start a business with me.
+“I called one of my good friends and asked him if he’d like to start a cleaning business with me.
 We got together, went over our future goals to see if they aligned with one another.
-Once we knew we were on the same page, we got straight to work.
+Once we knew we were on the same page, we got straight to work and started a home cleaning service in Chicago.
 Till this day it was the best decision I ever made.”

 “I was 19 when I started my cleaning service, had no experience, no degrees, no loans, no funding, nor no connections.
 I was still in college and working with my dad as much as I could.
 In the meantime I opened up King of Maids and after a few months I decided to leave my job.
 Shortly after that (when I was about 20) things really took off and I dropped out of college to focus all my time and efforts on King of Maids.”

 “My partner and I invested a total of $6,000 when we started, most of which went towards a website with an online booking form.
 Only about $500 went into marketing and with that $500 we gained enough recurring clients to generate recurring revenue.
 Once the recurring revenue started coming in every week, growing became very easy.
-Today because of BookingKoala someone can do what I did for under $1,000 when following our Koala Course.”
+Today because of BookingKoala someone can do what I did for under $1,000.”

 “You need to start right away even if you don’t know what you are doing.
 You’ve heard it thousands of times from every successful person in the world; the more mistakes you make the quicker you will achieve whatever it is that you want to achieve.
 Most people wait for the perfect moment which never comes.
 What happens instead is, that you learn about the failures that come along with the reward and you get scared to the point that you never start.
 True story, but the more I failed the more I hesitated about another venture.
 The best thing you can do is to start.
 In almost all cases the final outcome will come after trial and error and what you envisioned before you started, will be completely different at the end of your journey.
 That means you will never be ready until you go through the process.”